I am sure you read a lot of blogs each day. But do you stop to think about how a blog is earning money?

 However, for reliable and secure site backups, I pay for the premium version of Updraft Plus.

 Another necessity is a premium grammar and spelling checker.
-My preference is Grammarly because it works perfectly with WordPress using the Chrome extension.
+My preference is the Grammarly Chrome extension because it works perfectly with WordPress.

 3. An SEO suite

 If you want to compete, it’s a priority.
 You need access to competitive data, keyword research, backlink data, site auditing and content creation tools.
 And that’s only a few of the tools an SEO software suite gives you.